curedao/docs/constitution/6-tokenomics.md

 Dollars are essentially votes on how society allocates it's resources.
 The total global money supply is [$1.3 quadrillion](https://www.google.com/search?q=global+money+supply&rlz=1C1ONGR_enUS975US975&oq=global+money+suppl&aqs=chrome.0.0i512l3j69i57j0i512l6.3376j0j7&sourceid=chrome&ie=UTF-8).
 CureDAO is an experiment in global direct democracy.
-Thus, we propose to mint 1.3 quadrillion $dCURES tokens to be allocated by the will of the people.
+Thus, we propose to mint 1.3 quadrillion CureDAO tokens to be allocated by the will of the people.

 ##### Downsides
 - Harmony (ONE) has a maximum supply of 12.6 billion tokens.
 85 quadrillion is a lot of tokens.
 - The value of a token relative to the USD would initially be very small.
-However, the $dCURES token will be capped at $1.3 quadrillion.
+However, the CureDAO token will be capped at $1.3 quadrillion.
 The global money supply has no cap.

 ##### Upsides